fast-data-transfer/fast-data-transfer.github.io/perf-disk-to-disk.md

 FDT was used to read and write on parallel on all four SATA HDs on both servers.
 The total disk IO for the sender server is presented in Figure 5.

 ![Figure 5.
 The total disk IO traffic for a data transfer between CERN and MANLAN using in parallel 4 SATA HDs on both servers.](/img/figure5.png)

+Figure 5.
+The total disk IO traffic for a data transfer between CERN and MANLAN using in parallel 4 SATA HDs on both servers.

 The mean transfer rate was ~ 210MB/s or 0.75 TB per hour.